bwaidelich/neos-cachemanagement/README.md

 ![Screenshot of the Cache Management Module](Documentation/BackendScreenshot.png)

-This [Neos](https://www.neos.io) backend module provides cache management functions to Neos administrators.
+This [Neos](https://www.neos.io) backend module provides cache management functions to Neos administrators who don't have access to a Flow shell.
 In this early version, the backend module simply allows for flushing the content cache (TYPO3_TypoScript_Content).

 Note that in general it is not necessary to flush content caches manually.
 This is rather a sign of a mis-configured website.
 Before making it a habit to flush caches, please read and implement the advice mentioned in the respective